aplteam/Cider/mkdocs/docs/user-commands.md

 : Delete aliases whose folders cannot be found.
 (Ask me first for confirmation.)

 `-scan=`
-: Scan the specified folder for projects and let me pick which I want added as aliases.
+: Scan the specified folder for projects and ask me which to add as aliases.

 ## :fontawesome-solid-terminal: List NuGet dependencies